 Oatmeal makes a popular breakfast option, but try having a bowl anytime when you’re hungry.
 Or add some oats to your smoothie or smoothie bowl to make it more satisfying.

-For a new idea, try these Gluten-Free Oat Waffles.
+For a new oat-filled breakfast idea, try these Cinnamon Pear Baked Oatmeal Cups.

 Quinoa: A Nutty and Wholesome Seed with A Slight Crunch

-And it cooks in about half the time as brown rice (about the same time as white rice).
+And quinoa cooks in about half the time as brown rice (and about the same time as white rice).
 But remember this: When you cook quinoa, try rinsing it first.
 Rinsing will remove a bit of bitter taste, yielding a sweeter and tastier grain.

-You might enjoy this Crustless Quinoa Quiche for breakfast.
+You might enjoy this Asian Quinoa Salad for a weekday lunch or dinner.

 Barley: One of The Oldest Consumed Grains in The World